fran-mora/fitcount/README.md

 with check (true);
 ```

-Daily drain history (audit of the automatic -100/day deductions):
+Daily drain history (audit of the automatic daily deductions based on your configured drain amount):
 ```sql
 create table if not exists public.fit_daily_drain ( drain_date date primary key,